vmenger/deduce/docs/source/tutorial.md

 ## Included components

 A `docdeid` de-identifier is made up of document processors, such as annotators, annotation processors, and redactors, that are applied sequentially in a pipeline.
-Some components that make up `deduce` are described below.
+The most important components that make up `deduce` are described below.

 ### Annotators